Szibaszyn/Szibaszyn/README.md

 - 👋 Hi, I’m @Szibaszyn
 - 👀 I’m interested in programming and furry
-- 🌱 I’m currently learning in primary school
+- 🌱 I am currently studying in high school
 - 📫 How to reach me - szibaszyn@gmail.com

 <!---